Spicy Deviled Eggs with Chipotle and Lime

 I’ve made a lot of variations on deviled eggs, but these Chipotle-Lime Deviled Eggs are one of my favorites!
-And they’re for a good cause too.

-There must be all kinds of yellow foods in the world, but one of my favorite yellow foods has to be deviled eggs.
+There must be thousands of yellow foods in the world, but one of my favorite yellow foods has to be deviled eggs.
 Have you ever made a bad batch of deviled eggs?
 I know I haven’t, but this particular version of Chipotle-Lime Deviled Eggs is definitely destined to be one of my deviled eggs greatest hits.

 These deviled eggs were so good, I ate the ones in the photo before the pictures had even loaded into my computer and every food photographer worth the salt on her deviled eggs knows you check the photos before you eat up all the food!
 I just couldn’t help myself.

-More Tasty Ideas with Deviled Eggs:
+More Tasty Deviled Eggs Recipes:

 Check out My Favorite Recipes for Deviled Eggs (and 200+ creative deviled egg recipes from other bloggers) for lots more interesting ideas for deviled eggs!